c8yops/c8yops.github.io/C8YUpgrd/A1Upgrd-1011.md

 # Upgrade of A1D environment to 10.11

+!!!info Info:
-!!!info Tip: We make sure to remove the cores from the monitoring. !!!
+We make sure to remove the cores from the monitoring.
+!!!

 1. Log into **management** node.
 Download new chef components from yum in your home folder.